Psyched4Data/Portfolio-Projects/Web Scraping With Python/README.md

         books.append([title, price, stars])
 ```
-####What I Did
+#### What I Did
--Automated scraping across all 50 pages using a loop
+- Automated scraping across all 50 pages using a loop
--Located each book container using HTML tags
+- Located each book container using HTML tags
--Extracted:
+- Extracted:
-    Book title
+    * Book title
-    Star rating (converted from text to numeric)
+    * Star rating (converted from text to numeric)
-    Price (cleaned and converted to float)
+    * Price (cleaned and converted to float)
-    Stored results in a Python list
+    * Stored results in a Python list

-####Why This Matters
+#### Why This Matters
 This demonstrates:
--Web automation
+- Web automation
--Data cleaning during extraction
+- Data cleaning during extraction
--Transforming messy HTML attributes into usable structured data
+- Transforming messy HTML attributes into usable structured data

-###Step 3 Creating a Structured Dataset
+### Step 3 Creating a Structured Dataset
-####What I did
+#### What I did
--Converted the raw list into a structured pandas DataFrame
+- Converted the raw list into a structured pandas DataFrame
--Assigned meaningful column names
+- Assigned meaningful column names
--Exported the dataset to CSV for future use
+- Exported the dataset to CSV for future use
-####Why This Matters
+#### Why This Matters
--Raw scraped data is not useful until structured properly.
+- Raw scraped data is not useful until structured properly.
--This step transforms collected data into an analysis-ready dataset.
+- This step transforms collected data into an analysis-ready dataset.

-###Step 4 Make Visuals
+### Step 4 Make Visuals
 ```python
 import matplotlib.pyplot as plt